Being vegan in college can be easy and fun! Find our top food suggestions, budgeting printables, easy recipes & lifestyle tips in this guide.

 Many dining halls have a special section for students with food allergies – this is where you’ll find dairy-free options like soy milk or almond milk.

 2. Get educated and prepared

-Since you will be explaining the basics of veganism to a bunch of people, you better get your reading and taking notes on.
-Learn what should and should not be in your food, how to eat a well-rounded vegan diet, and what to tell people who ask one or 10 of the heard-it-all-before questions about veganism.
-A great place to start is by watching some documentaries on Netflix (maybe together with your roomie?) like Forks Over Knives, Cowspiracy, Fat Sick and Nearly Dead 1&2 or Engine 2 Diet.
+Learn what should and should not be in your food, how to eat a healthy vegan diet and what to tell people who ask one or 10 of the heard-it-all-before questions about veganism.

-There are also great books on this subject like The Starch Solution, How Not to Die, and Becoming Vegan.
-Another good option is to go online and get some vegan flyers or booklets from organizations like Vegan Outreach that you can use as a cheat sheet and even hand out at your college.
+Another good option is to go online and get some vegan flyers or booklets from organizations like Vegan Outreach that you can use as a blueprint and even hand out at your college.

 3. Talk to the dining hall staff